Vietnam.vn - Nền tảng quảng bá Việt Nam

 Finnish Prime Minister Petteri Orpo and his Latvian counterpart Evika Silina.
 (Source: iltalehti)

-The two Prime Ministers agreed on measures to enhance bilateral cooperation and address security issues in the Baltic region.
+The two Prime Ministers agreed on measures to strengthen bilateral cooperation and address security issues in the Baltic region.

-According to a press release from the Finnish government, the two sides discussed expanding trade, security and defense cooperation, as well as cross-border cooperation in the Nordic and Baltic regions in the current geopolitical context.
-The two leaders also discussed concerns regarding asylum seekers at their respective borders, and both countries are looking to strengthen cybersecurity.
+According to a press release from the Finnish government, the two sides discussed expanding trade, cooperation on security and defense, and cross-regional cooperation in the Nordic and Baltic regions in the context of the current geopolitical landscape.
+The two leaders also exchanged views on concerns related to asylum seekers at their borders, and both countries are seeking to enhance cybersecurity.

-The enlargement of the European Union (EU), the medium-term revision of the bloc's long-term financial framework and the EU's strategic agenda for the next five years were also topics of the talks.
+The expansion of the European Union (EU), medium-term revisions to the bloc's long-term financial framework, and the EU's strategic agenda for the next five years were also topics of discussion.

-Finland has temporarily closed all but one of its eight passenger border crossings to Russia to stem the unusually high flow of migrants that the Nordic country blames on Moscow.
+Finland has temporarily closed all border crossings, except for one of the eight designated for passengers traveling to Russia, to block an unusually high influx of migrants that the Nordic country blames on Moscow.

-More than 700 migrants from countries such as Yemen, Afghanistan, Kenya, Morocco, Pakistan, Somalia and Syria have flooded into Finland via Russia in the past few weeks.
+Over 700 migrants from countries such as Yemen, Afghanistan, Kenya, Morocco, Pakistan, Somalia, and Syria have flooded into Finland via Russia in the past few weeks.

 Source